-Room and Common Space Contracts
+Room Contracts and Common Area Condition Reports

-Room and common space contracts detail the condition and content of those spaces at the beginning and end of a student's occupancy of the space.
+Room contracts and common area condition reports detail the condition and content of those spaces at the beginning and end of a student's occupancy of the space.
 These contracts provide mutual protection for residents and the College.